gvn22/zf-testruns/README.md

 - Or run on the terminal using `julia solve.jl`.

 # Precompile
+- Configure paths `./build.sh` as per comments in that file.
+- Build using `./build.sh`
-- Build using `./build.sh`, then copy the test.yml to input.yml and set your own parameters.
+- Copy the `test.yml` to a separate file `input.yml` and set your own parameters there.
 - Run using `./run.sh`